-A DSP channel, VCA Master, or DMX Master can be assigned to more than one Control channel though, the Assignment menu parameters are exclusive - you cannot assign more than one function to a Control Channel.
+A DSP channel or VCA Master can be assigned to more than one Control channel, though you cannot assign more than one channel or VCA Master to a single Control Channel.

 Fader Bank

 Shows the currently selected Fader Layer.

 This parameter cannot be edited in the menu - use the FADER button group to switch Fader Layers.